Jammer77/c2rust_in_docker/readme.md

-Template for converting from C99 to Rust using c2rust tool inside docker container
+Template for converting from C99 to Rust(unsafe) using c2rust tool inside docker container

 How it works: